 |2:30pm||Afternoon tea in church Lounge on the 1st Thursday of each Month|

 |7:30pm||Line dancing in Church hall every 2nd and 4th Thursday (Subject to variation)|

 Aspects house group is a small group that meets in houses to study the Bible, look at Christian art, have discussions, watch films and DVDs, and generally share fellowship in a relaxed, friendly setting.

 Monday-Wednesday Club is a day club for people with special needs.
 They have varied activities during the day and lunch is provided.

 Crafty Capers is a group that meets to share all kinds of craft activities.
 Suitable for all levels.

-Tuesday Friends Club is a youth club that provides fun, craft and games based on stories from the Bible.
+The Hangout Club is a youth club that provides fun, craft and games based on stories from the Bible.
 Outings are arranged at certain times of the year.

 Wednesday Plus arranges speakers from all walks of life.